sunnylalwani41/Your_Door_Food_REST_API/README.md

 Restaurant can **Add, Update, View, Delete** **Food**  from the **Database**.

 Administrator can **View request Delete Account List** and **Delete the Account As Per Request**.

+## About
+This project is a team project of 5 members, This is an online ordering and delivery Rest API that sells food.
+We built this Rest API project Within 5 days and this is our project during the Masai curriculum (Construct Week)

+## Feature
 - Restaurant
     -
     - Signup